 Most time in class is spent actually making things.
-I go over parts of the textbook to introduce activities, but there is lots more in the book that we will expect you to read on your own.
+I go over parts of the textbook to introduce activities, but there is lots more in the book that you are expected to read on your own.

-Your grade is based on points earned by demonstrating specific skills listed below.
+Your grade is based on points earned by demonstrating specific skills (listed in the section on grading).
 You get one point for each skill.
-Every three points or so, you level up.
+Every two to four points you level up.

 Based on past experience, almost everyone will pass the class.
-To get an A you must do a project of your own design.
+To get an A you normally must do a project of your own design.